 IELE is an improvement on the Ethereum blockchain virtual machine (EVM).
-It was created after the KEVM project demonstrated that a K formal specification of EVM could automatically generate a "fast enough" VM, where "fast enough" means that it's only an order of magnitude slower than a version hand-crafted in C++.
+It was created after the KEVM project demonstrated that a K formal specification of EVM could automatically generate a VM comparable in performance to hand-crafted implementations.

 IELE's follow-on goals were to: